 The North Texas Community Foundation supports animal welfare efforts in our region through

 the Helen D. and R.E.
-Wallace Foundation and the Anita Berry Martin Memorial Fund.
+(Bob) Wallace Foundation Fund and the Anita Berry Martin Memorial Fund.

 Funding is available through The Helen D. and R.E.
-Wallace Foundation Fund for abused, injured, or lost animals in Tarrant and Johnson Counties.
+(Bob) Wallace Foundation Fund for abused, injured, or lost animals with a primary focus on organizations in Tarrant and Johnson Counties.

 Funding is available through The Anita Berry Martin Memorial Fund for equine welfare, protection, and equine therapy in the following counties: Tarrant, Parker, Johnson, Young, Jack, Denton, Wise, Hood, Somervell, Bosque, and Hill.

 - Agencies that offer equine rescue, shelter, rehabilitation, adoption/foster care services, or agencies that provide equine assisted therapy are eligible.